rgwood/ReiTunes/README.md

 The entire library is rebuilt from events on launch (more than fast enough; sub-10ms in the Rust version).

+### Deleting audio

+Deleting a song also permanently removes its audio from object storage, unless another song still uses the same file.
+The server checks deletion history on startup and every 30 seconds, including songs deleted before storage cleanup was added.

+The event log stays intact.
+A `storage_deletions` receipt is saved after each successful object deletion, so storage failures and interrupted requests are retried after a restart.
+Cleanup only deletes exact paths from deleted songs within the configured bucket and prefix; it does not scan for unrelated objects.
+Bucket versioning must be disabled: a versioned bucket needs a separate purge of retained versions to actually free storage, so cleanup refuses to mark those deletions complete.

 ## Acknowledgments

 The library synchronization approach is heavily influenced by [Building offline-first web and mobile apps using event-sourcing](https://flpvsk.com/blog/2019-07-20-offline-first-apps-event-sourcing/) by Andrey Salomatin.